 Get a Case Evaluation with a Cleveland Bicycle Accident Attorney at Slater & Zurz

-After a cycling accident, you have many choices of personal injury lawyers in Ohio.
+After a cycling accident, you have many choices of injury lawyers in Cleveland.
 When your future quality of life is determined based on the outcome of your accident claim, choose an attorney who knows cycling laws and has successfully represented injured cyclists and their families.
-The difference between a minimum settlement and maximum, full and fair compensation may come down to the lawyer you choose.
+The difference between a minimum settlement and maximum, full, and fair compensation may come down to the lawyer you choose.
 At Slater & Zurz, our lawyers are seasoned advocates who will protect your legal rights and relentlessly defend you against attempts to blame you for your own injuries.

 We handle all claims under a contingency fee agreement, which means there are no fees unless we recover money for you.
-In the unlikely event, we take on your case and do not recover a verdict or settlement, and you will owe nothing.
+In the unlikely event, we take on your case and do not recover a verdict or settlement, you will owe nothing.
 Because you have only a limited time to pursue a claim, please do not delay contacting our law firm about your case.
 Your initial consultation is always free.